How to calm your pet in a storm

 Two scared dogs hiding below a green curtain

-We know keeping your pet safe is your number one priority.
-So, when you can tell they’re anxious during storms, you want to know how best to soothe them.
+We know keeping your pet safe and happy is your top priority.
+So, when you can tell they’re anxious during storms, you naturally want to know how to soothe them.

-We’ve put together our guide on everything you need to know about how to calm your pet in a storm.
+We’ve put together a handy guide on everything you need to know about how to calm your pet in a storm.

 Why storms can be frightening for pets